 “There’s really a lot of potential,” Kristen Millwood, vice president of the Friends of Beechwood Park told the station for its just-published story, “and we’re really excited to add another park to Louisville.”

-The park’s design was by Gresham Smith & Partners, an architectural firm in Louisville, says WFPL correspondent Laney Johnson.
+The park’s design was by Gresham Smith and Partners, an architectural firm in Louisville, says WFPL correspondent Laney Johnson.
 The firm’s goal reflected the neighborhood group’s: to honor the history of what used to occupy the area and keep with the Victorian aesthetic of the neighborhood.

 “Part of what we do is we like to design the way we live,” said Jared Kaelin, an urban designer with the firm.
 “And part of that is active community spaces and places for people to hang out.
 We kind of modeled a family space or a gathering space after the footprint of a Victorian home.”